liferay/liferay-docs/discover/portal/articles/06-setting-up-liferay/instance-settings/02-integrating-existing-users-into-liferay.markdown

 **Import/Export:** You can import and export user data from LDAP directories using the following options:

-- *Import Enabled:* Check this box to cause Liferay to do a mass import from your LDAP directories.
+- *Enable Import:* Check this box to cause Liferay to do a mass import from your LDAP directories.
 If you want Liferay to only synchronize users when they log in, leave this box unchecked.
 Definitely leave this unchecked if you are working in a clustered environment.
 Otherwise, all of your nodes would try to do a mass import when each of them starts up.

-- *Import on Startup Enabled:* Check this box to have Liferay run the import when it starts up.
-Note: This box only appears if you check the *Import Enabled* box above.

-- *Export Enabled:* Check this box to enable Liferay to export user accounts from the database to LDAP.
+- *Enable Export:* Check this box to enable Liferay to export user accounts from the database to LDAP.
 Liferay uses a listener to track any changes made to the `User` object and will push these changes out to the LDAP server whenever the `User` object is updated.
 Note that by default on every login,